-The discount window helps to relieve liquidity strains for individual depository institutions and for the banking system as a whole by providing a reliable backup source of funding.
 Much of the statutory framework that governs lending to depository institutions is contained in section 10B of the Federal Reserve Act.
-The general policies that govern discount window lending are set forth in the Federal Reserve's Regulation A. As described in more detail below, depository institutions have access to three types of discount window credit--primary credit, secondary credit, and seasonal credit.
+The general policies that govern discount window lending are set forth in the Federal Reserve's Regulation A. As described in more detail below, depository institutions have access to three types of discount window credit from their regional Federal Reserve Bank: primary credit, secondary credit, and seasonal credit, each with its own interest rate ("discount rate").
+Rates are established by each Reserve Bank's board of directors, subject to the review and determination of the Board of Governors of the Federal Reserve System.
+The rates for the three lending programs are the same across all Reserve Banks.
 All discount window loans must be collateralized to the satisfaction of the lending Reserve Bank.
-Additional information on discount window lending policies and procedures is available at www.frbdiscountwindow.org.

-The following information on discount window loans is provided for the first quarter of 2017 (see individual Excel files for earlier definitions):
+The following information on discount window loans is provided for the fourth quarter of 2017 (see individual Excel files for earlier definitions):